API Abuse

 What is an API Abuse?

 API abuse refers to the mishandling of APIs for malicious purposes.
-With the requisite skills, cybercriminals can reverse engineer applications to modify the flow of the application which can result in hackers getting sanctioned access to the application.
+With the requisite skills, cybercriminals can reverse engineer applications to modify their flow, which can result in hackers getting sanctioned access to the application.

 Cybercriminals can use APIs to access undesirable segments of applications, unauthorized access to data belonging to other users, execute account takeovers, scrape business-critical data, perform distributed denial of service (DDoS) attacks, etc.

-Naturally, understanding API attacks is key to preventing, detecting, and neutralizing them, which is what this article intends to help with.
+Understanding API attacks is key to preventing, detecting, and neutralizing them, and this article intends to help with that.

 Types of API Abuse